-Putin calls for Syria ceasefire as Aleppo evacuations continue
+Putin calls for Syria peace talks

 While CNN sources say eastern parts of the city are still under rebel control, the regime has made extensive gains in the past two weeks.

+Up to 9,000 people have already been taken out of the besieged city in nine convoys since Thursday, including 108 wounded, according to Russian and Syrian state media.
+On Friday, Syrian state television reported that evacuation convoys had been suspended.

-Speaking during his trip to Japan, Putin said he had proposed national Syrian peace talks during a phone call to Turkish President Recep Tayyip Erdogan on Thursday.
+Speaking during a trip to Japan, Putin said he had proposed national Syrian peace talks during a phone call to Turkish President Recep Tayyip Erdogan on Thursday.

 He suggested they could be held in Kazakhstan.